 Thinking of creating your own AMM-based DeFi solution?
 Start DeFi development with Blaize by contacting our expert!

-If say a general definition of an AMM, it would sound that AMM is an automatic actor whose work is defined by conditional rules of trade inserted into smart contracts.
+If say a general definition of an AMM model in crypto, it would sound that AMM is an automatic actor whose work is defined by conditional rules of trade inserted into smart contracts.
 Yet in Blaize we do not follow a general definition, so let’s dive deeper into the math.
 The formula for let’s call the “traditional” automatic market maker model looks as follows:

-where X and Y are reserves of certain (chosen) assets in the pool, and C is an unchangeable constant.
-Due to the presence of such a constant this model is also called a constant product market maker.
+where X and Y are reserves of certain (chosen) assets in the AMM pool, and C is an unchangeable constant.
+Due to the presence of such a constant, this model is also called a constant product market maker.

-The next important part of the AMM is a pool where actually the whole process is going on.
-Well, in its traditional form, the pool consists of two different tokens supplied equally.
+The next important part of the AMM model is a pool where actually the whole process is going on.
 Yet, this does not mean that the provider should put in the same amount of each token.
 Tokens equality in this case should be calculated out of the market price and then translated to the relevant conditional number.
-Imagine you create a pool with ETH and Dai in it, the price for those two differs considerably on the market (when 1 ETH = $100; 1 DAI=$1), so in order to make them “equal” we need to put, for instance, 10 ETH to 1000 Dai, then the overall cost of each will be 1000:
+Imagine you create an AMM pool with ETH and Dai in it, the price for those two differs considerably on the market (when 1 ETH = $100; 1 DAI=$1), so in order to make them “equal” we need to put, for instance, 10 ETH to 1000 Dai, then the overall cost of each will be 1000:

 $100 (ETH price) *10 = 1000 and,

 In this case we can say they are supplied equally to the pool.
 So in terms of AMM pools, what you should pay attention to is the relation between two (chosen) tokens and its volatility on the market.

 Coming back to formula, now we can easily establish our constant value for this pool.
 So having ETH as X and Dai as Y we will get: